GiovaniFonseca/Stuff4Trip/testing.md

 #### Sign up Form:
  - [x] Try to submit
  - [x] Try to submit the empty form and verify that an error message about the required fields appears
- - [x] Try to submit the form with an invalid email address and verify that a relevant error message appears
+ - [x] Try to submit the same content, anda message appears
- - [x] Try to submit the form with all inputs valid and verify that a success messsage appears
  - [x] No console errors
  - [x] Looks good on Mobile, Tablet and Desktop

  #### Responsive Testing:
  - For each Device/ Browser/ OS noted in the Browser Compatibility Table, this flow was tested:
- - [x] Click or tap on Signup - verify smooth scrolling and no distortions in about us & map.
- - [x] Form is easy to access and invalid entries are noted.
+ - [x] Input field is easy to access and invalid entries are noted.
- - [x] Submission of form takes user to Thanks Page.
- - [x] Thanks Page takes user back to index.html to apropriate section

- #### Thanks Page:
--  [x] when sign up form is successfully entered, and a Thanks Page comes up
--  [x] The links go to the right page
--  [x] Social Medias in the footer open in a new tab to the correct destination
--  [x] Navigation links go to the correct page/ section on index.html
+ - [x] Buttons working as normal(Add stuff, Edit, Delete and Save)

 #### Page 404:
 -  [x] User goes within [Dev's Connect](https://giov3ss.github.io/Devs-Connect/) domain, but outside of expected index.html or thanks.html, they see the custom 404.html page.